davidkiama/Pizzeria-45/README.md

 ## Project setup and instructions

-I have deployed the page and here is the [link](https://davidkiama.github.io/Pizzeria-45/).
-You can also download the entire folder and open the html file on your browser.
+I have deployed the page and here is the [link](https://pizzeria-45.netlify.app/).

+You can also clone the repository `git clone https://github.com/davidkiama/Pizzeria-45.git `

+Navigate to client directory with `cd client/ `

+Install the required packages `npm install `

+Run the project locally `npm start `

 ## Support and contact details

-If you have any questions, ideas or concerns, kindly reach out to me via email : david.kiama@student.moringaschool.com
+If you have any questions, ideas or concerns, kindly reach out to me via email : davidkiama98@gmail.com

 ## Licence

 MIT License

-Copyright (c) [2021] [David Kiama]
+Copyright (c) [2022] [David Kiama]

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal